Unifying mirror descent and dual averaging: APDD and IPDD: new algorithms for constrained optimization

-More precisely, every $k$ steps (where $k\geqslant 1$ is a parameter) the algorithm computes both a mirror descent update and a dual averaging update, and then compares the value of the objective function at the two primal iterates thus obtained.
+Every $k$ steps (where $k\geqslant 1$ is a parameter) the APDD algorithm computes both a mirror descent update and a dual averaging update, and then compares the value of the objective function at the two primal iterates thus obtained.
 The algorithm then records the so-determined best update and performs for the remaining $k-1$ steps dual averaging updates.
-A variant where the algorithm looks ahead with not one but several steps is also presented.
+In a variant of the algorithm, the best update is determined over not one, but over several steps ahead.

-The numerical experiments demonstrate that in practice, the GoLD algorithm does indeed perform as well as both mirror descent and dual averaging.
-Interestingly, it greatly outperforms both algorithms in some situations.